Shibboleth, Establishing Your Service in the I-Trust Federation

 Optional: Use the I-Trust Discovery Service

-If you'll be allowing users from multiple I-Trust member organizations to use your service, you'll need a so they can select their home institution and be directed to the correct IDP.
+If you'll be allowing users from multiple I-Trust member organizations to use your service, you'll need a Discovery service so they can select their home institution and be directed to the correct IDP.
 Alternatively, if you want to limit it to only one IDP and bypass the IDP selection process, you can directly configure this as well.

 The easiest way to allow for IDP selection is to use the I-Trust centralized discovery service.
 You'll need to configure your service provider to redirect logins to the discovery service page at https://discovery.illinois.edu/discovery/DS.
 This will work with any software that supports the use of the SAML DS protocol.
 If you're running the Shibboleth SP, you can use the following SSO tag in your shibboleth2.xml: